tamdimaano/Project2/content/posts/gabymovies.md

 Thierry's comment: The Last of Us is such a goated show!
 Pedro Pascal is a great actor!

+Tim's comment: I'm glad you thought Puss in Boots was good.
+I heard many great things about it and am looking forward to seeing it!

 ##### Gaby would recommend the movie Puss in Boots: The Last Wish the most as it appeals to the widest range of audience members.
 The lighthearted, animated film takes you on a colorful adventure with one of the most popular Shrek characters, Puss in Boots.